HL7/smart-app-launch/input/pages/conformance.md

 #### Capabilities

 To promote interoperability, the following SMART on FHIR *Capabilities* have been defined.
 A given set of these capabilities is combined to support a specific use, a *Capability Set*.

+Capabilities designated *"experimental"* indicate features where community feedback is especially welcome; they are ready for adoption but could change over time based on implementation experience.

 ##### Launch Modes